dido1998/Recurrent-Independent-Mechanisms/README.md

 | loadsaved | load saved model for training from log_dir. |
 | log_dir | Directory path to save meta data. |

+## Contact

+For any issues/questions, you can open a GitHub issue or contact [me](http://aniketdidolkar.in/) directly.